rfhussain/Deep-Learning-basics-with-Python-Keras/code-approach.md

 #### 10. Compile the model

-#### 11. Once the modely is read and compiled, it is time to fit the training data into it,
+#### 11. Once the modely is ready and compiled, it is time to fit the training data into it,

 In this case, we’ve the data which we prepared/extracted from the iris dataset earlier in Step#5 which is converted X_train data (Step#6) and y_train (Step#5)